faturita/wakuseibokan/README.md

 'Requirements'
 * ODE: Open Dynamics Engine, version 0.14: https://bitbucket.org/odedevs/ode
-* Please follow the guidelines in http://ode-wiki.org/wiki/index.php?title=Manual:_Install_and_Use to install ODE on your Macbook.
+* Please this README or the guidelines in http://ode-wiki.org/wiki/index.php?title=Manual:_Install_and_Use to install ODE on your Macbook.

  make